awslabs/service-workbench-on-aws/docs/docs/user_guide/sidebar/common/workspaces/accessing_a_workspace.md

 1. The EC2 instance backing this workspace must be in the **Ready** state.
 Also make sure its security group allows your IP HTTPS access to it.
 2. Click on the connections button and hit **Connect**.
+3. The selected studies will show up as mounted directories in the RStudio.
+These study directories will contain files uploaded to the corresponding study.
+Any files uploaded to the study from the Service Workbench will automatically appear in the mounted study directories after a short delay.

 > Notes:
 >